 You may find that though the frequency of lovemaking decreases, the quality of sexual intimacy increases.
 Many women report deeper and stronger orgasms following pregnancy and birth.
 Indeed, the increase in surface area of the womb and heightened blood supply brought to the lower pelvic floor during pregnancy can contribute to greater sensuality.
 But do not underestimate the depth of emotional sharing and communication in establishing a new and deeper sexuality. —Gayle Peterson

 A message from Dr. Gayle….

 The birth of a baby is the birth of family.
 Childbirth ushers in joyful change and demanding reorganization.
 Family researchers identify the arrival of a newborn to be one of the most stressful events that a couple navigates during the course of their relationship.
 Our families are the gardens in which our children grow.
-Still, so few parents know about the research on what contributes to creating a healthy family.
+Still, so few parents know about where to buy hormone supplements and the research on what contributes to creating a healthy family.
 I wrote Making Healthy Families to educate parents to the common processes and characteristics that research has discovered contribute to creating and sustaining an emotionally healthy family.
 The key theme in developing a strong foundation for your family is promoting experiences of connection over disconnection.
 This month our focus is on sex and motherhood!